junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean nods, "Thinking the same here."

-"-- And let Lucifer eat us."
+"-- And let the Devil eat us."
 Bobby finishes.

 Dean jumps, "WHAT?!"